 Flying with a Pet in Europe

 The majority of airlines in Europe permit dogs to fly in the cabin and in the hold as checked baggage.
-The main exception are some of the budget airlines, with both Ryanair and Easyjet not allowing pets to fly, only service animals.
+The main exception are some of the budget airlines, with both Ryanair and Easyjet not allowing pets to fly, only service dogs.
 Additionally, some airlines only permit pets to fly in the cabin, not in the hold.

 To find airlines in Europe that will fly your dog in the cabin, check out my listing of European airlines that allow dogs in the cabin.
 I’ve also put together an extensive guide on flying with a pet in the cabin in Europe, based on my many flights during my travels in Europe.